Radware/DP-Attack-Analyzer/Readme.txt

 	v0.16.5 - 3 January 2025 (Steve + Prateek)
 		hardcoded excluding packet anomalies and changed the use configurable exclude filter in ini file to be attack name based.
 See: [General] - ExcludeFilters.
 Default is "DOSS-DNS-Ref-L4-Above-3000" v0.16.4 - 3 January 2025 (Steve + Prateek)
 		Added custom exclude filter option to ini file.
 See: [General] - ExcludeFilters.
-Default is "Anomalies,DOSShield" v0.16.3 - 31 December 2024 (Steve)
+Default is "Anomalies,DOSShield". v0.16.3 - 31 December 2024 (Steve)
 		Fixed a divide by zero condition that could occur during very low traffic conditions. v0.16.2 - 23 December 2024 (Prateek)